 For the Cake

-- 1 tsp vanilla, preferably vanilla bean paste
+- 1 tsp. vanilla extract or vanilla bean paste

 - 2/3 cup sugar